 Because Japan is safe for solo travelers, students can also use their vacations exploring the natural wonders and historical sites that Japan has to offer.
 “I love traveling and Japan is the perfect place for your travel,” Prashant shares.
 “I wasn’t always a travel person before.
 Now, I like to travel more than almost anything.
 Japan changed me and I am happy about it.”

-Making the study abroad dream come true
+Making the Study in Japan dream come true

 In 2018, almost 9,500 international students who are studying abroad in Japan were funded through the scholarship offered by the Japanese government.
 Prashant fulfilled his dream of studying abroad in Japan from Nepal through this scholarship.
 Talking about the experience of getting the scholarship, he shares that one needs to alot time to really prepare.
 “My advice is don’t wait until the last day.
 Take time to fill the application form and also choose your recommender wisely.
 Give them enough time to write your recommendation.
 They give you one month between the application submission and the start of screening process.
 Use this time properly revising old high school notes and solving past questions.”

 “When you reach the interview stage, you are 90% done,” he adds.
 “Give yourself enough time to think about your visionary future plans.
 During the interview answer the questions confidently.”

 The MEXT Scholarship has two main categories: Undergraduate Level and Graduate Level.
 There are two subcategories for the Undergraduate Level and four for Graduate Level.

 - College of Technology Student (Associate Degree)

 - Specialized Training College Student (Diploma, Advanced Diploma)